-- Find samples of vignettes. - In the backmatter, Floca notes that the Pacific railway became, "the great work of the age."
-What other historical works can you find that reach this level of importance?
+- 1. Find samples of vignettes. - 2.
+In the backmatter, Floca notes that the Pacific railway became, "the great work of the age."
+What other great works of historical importance could reach the importance to which he is referencing here?

 WHOLE BOOK APPROACH: anatomy of a book